Our use of Cookies

 • When applying for an import permit given the limited validity of a phytosanitary, applicants should make it clear on the application that a joint CITES-phytosanitary certificate document is being used so APHA can expedite the processing of the corresponding import applications.

-• The original copy of the joint CITES-phytosanitary certificate needs to travel with the shipment for UK Border Force to endorse.
-The original phytosanitary certificate will be retained by Border Force and sent directly to APHA.
+• A paper copy of the sealed PDF version of the joint CITES-phytosanitary certificate (issued in parallel to the ePhyto) needs to travel with the shipment for UK Border Force to endorse.
+This will be retained by Border Force and provided to APHA (CITES) as a record of legal import.

 CITES LISTINGS FOR ORCHIDS AND CACTI